-Nei appam is a traditional sweet appam recipe made for Karthigai deepam.
-One of the few festivals I look forward each year.
+This Nei Appam Recipe is a authentic one made for Karthigai Deepam.
+Karthigai Deepam is one of the few festivals I look forward each year.
 Lighting diyas and collecting new ones each year has always been special to me.Now clicking each diya has also been added to the list :) Last year I posted pori urundai and this year when I googled, I found neiappam from Shanthijis space and here is the recipe for it with stepwise pictures.Now lets get on to learn how to make nei appam recipe.

 Nei Appam Recipe - Ingredients